-Last year, over 800 cities around the world threw citywide music celebrations on June 21st.
+Last year, over 800 cities around the world threw citywide music celebrations on June 21.

-It all started 34 years ago in France.
+It all started in France…

 In 1982, Jack Lang and his staff at the Ministry of Culture dreamed up an idea for a new kind of musical holiday.
-They imagined a day where free music would be everywhere, all around the city: street corners, parks, rooftops, gardens, and store fronts.
+They imagined a day where free music would be everywhere, all around the city: street corners, parks, rooftops, gardens, and storefronts.

-And, unlike a typical music festival, anyone and everyone would be invited to join and play music, or host performances.
+And, unlike a typical music festival, anyone and everyone would be invited to join and play music or host performances.
 The event would take place on the summer solstice, June 21, and would be called Fête De La Musique.
 (In French, the name means both “festival of music” and “make music!”)

 Amazingly enough, this dream has come true.
-The Fête has turned into a true national holiday: France shuts down on the summer solstice and musicians take over.
+The Fête has turned into a true national holiday: France shuts down on the summer solstice, and musicians take over.
 Almost 8% of the country (5 million people) have played an instrument or sung in public for the Fête de la Musique, and 53% of the country (35 million people) comes out each year to listen.